keqichen/keqichen.github.io/src/data/blog/virtualisedlists-error-in-rn.md

 tags:
   - ReactNative
 description:
-  The 'VirtualizedLists should never be nested inside plain ScrollViews with the same orientation' warning is common in React Native.
-You’ll see several workarounds online, but some cases do require rethinking the layout.
+  The above warning is common in React Native.
+In this article, I'll examine the root cause, review common technical fixes, and explain when the best solution is redesigning your layout.
 ---

 The `VirtualizedLists should never be nested inside plain ScrollViews with the same orientation` error is common in React Native.
 There are several workarounds online, but some cases do require rethinking the layout.